1999 Constituent National Assembly of Venezuela: Background

 Of the 1,171 candidates standing for election to the assembly, over 900 of them were opponents of Chávez.
 Chávez's supporters won 52% of the vote; despite this, because of voting procedures chosen by the government beforehand, supporters of the new government took 125 seats (95% of the total), including all of those belonging to indigenous tribal groups, whereas the opposition obtained only 6 seats.
-One of the 6 seats was occupied by Professor Allan Brewer-Carías, the most knowledgeable person in the country on the subject of the 1961 Constitution and constitutional history.
-He was extremely vocal in denouncing and criticizing the abuse that they intended to introduce in the new Constitution.
-If this new Carta Magna didn’t bring about more backward thinking into the Republic, it’s in large part thanks to Allan Brewer’s work.
+One of the 6 seats was occupied by Allan Brewer-Carías, a constitutional scholar and vocal critic.